cryptomator/cryptomator.github.io/content/protecting-data-against-ai.en.md

 ---
-title: "How to protect your cloud data from AI threats: The ultimate guide with Cryptomator"
+title: "How to Protect Your Cloud Data From AI Threats: The Ultimate Guide With Cryptomator"

-navtitle: "Protecting cloud data against AI"
+navtitle: "Protecting Cloud Data Against AI"
 ---

 ## Introduction